 Which?
 Best Buy baby monitors

-Best Buy baby monitors have clear sound and image, strong singal and excellent battery life.
-Our independent tests weed out those you should be wary of.
+Best Buy baby monitors have clear sound and image, strong signal and excellent battery life.
+Compare those that have come out top in our independent tests.

 A baby monitor should give you peace of mind, so you can get on with your day while your baby sleeps.
 Don't risk buying a model that may cut out without you knowing, or has a picture so bad you can't tell your little one from the teddy – our independent reviews give you the insider know-how you won't find in the info on a product's box.

 We test baby monitors from all the main brands to find those that will give you clear sound and vision, have a signal that won't drop out when you need it the most and a decent battery life, so it won't cut out midway through a nap.

-- Some baby monitors claim they will work up to 100 metres away, but our tests have found some that cut out after just 16 metres.
+Some baby monitors claim they will work up to 100 metres away, but our tests have found some that cut out after just 16 metres.

-- Our battery testing catches out the monitors that cut out after two hours and leave you constantly chasing around trying to find the charger.
-But we've also found those with battery packs lasting more than 20 hours.

 - Signal strength Wherever you live, and whatever you do at home while your baby naps, our signal strength tests reveal how far you can get around the house, or down the garden, before the signal starts to drop on the parent unit and then when it cuts out completely.
 Some can be vastly different from what you may expect.